List of cities in Andalusia by population

 The following list sorts all cities in the Spanish autonomous community of Andalusia with a population of more than 25,000.
-As of January 1, 2018, 56 cities fulfill this criterion and are listed here.
+As of January 1, 2025, 60 out of 785 municipalities fulfill this criterion and are listed here.
 This list refers only to the population of individual municipalities within their defined limits, which does not include other municipalities or suburban areas within urban agglomerations.